Lucy-Glanville-Brown/battleships/README.md

 ![user ship been hit](https://user-images.githubusercontent.com/85178695/137600661-2d48ca27-713f-48a7-9668-16053c994ee7.png)

 The users board and computer board are updated with the guesses and reprinted.
-The game continues until the user either quits, hits all 5 ships, the computer hits all 5 ships of the user has run out of turns.
+The game continues until the user either quits, the user hits all 5 ships, the computer hits all 5 ships or the user has run out of turns.
 * Users board updated with hit or miss and re-printed
 * Computers board updated with hit or miss and re-printed